Gary Cohen, a Queens, has served as the play-by-play-announcer for all regular-season SNY produced Mets telecasts since 2006.

 Lives in Connecticut with his wife, Lynn.

-Ron Darling enters his tenth season as a game and studio analyst for SNY, where he will work more than 100 spring training and regular season games throughout the 2015 season.
+Ron Darling joined SNY in 2006 as their game and studio analyst, working more than 100 spring training and regular season games throughout the season.

 Since joining SNY, Darling has won two Emmy Awards for "Best Sports Analyst" in New York (2006 & 2011).